 When we write in our journals, we are recording timeless memories, thoughts, and dreams.
 The hope is that these entries will last a lifetime.
 Here, at Rustico, we’re all about encouraging you to leave your mark, and what better way to do so than with a unique, high-quality writing instrument?

 According to Cindy Villegas, there’s a writing instrument to best fit your hand, your mood, and to keep your creative mojo flowing.
-Currently, our Dr. Gray Pen is her favorite.
+Currently, Retro 51's Dr. Gray Pen is her favorite.
 Our interview with Cindy revealed that she values the unique and the antique (check out her Instagram).
 Handwriting is more personal to her than modern methods of communicating the written word.

 If you are an experienced journaler, see if Cindy can teach you to innovate and personalize the physical process of writing.
 You may even become inspired to seek out a writing instrument that best suits you.
 If you are new to journaling or considering starting the journey, take Cindy’s advice and just start!

 When did you start journaling?

 It’s so funny to think back to my childhood, when a tiny little lock with a mass-produced key was seemingly the most private and personal thing to me.
 It provided that sense of false security that every kid should have!
 So safe; no one could ever break that lock, right?
 Of course I’m talking about that little cardboard diary that everyone had with the little latch on the side.
 I started journaling in first grade when I found a cool-looking book that I was allowed to write in.
 It was so amazing; I felt professional and official with my little book.